Migrating an eCommerce Site

 Depending on your particular website and overall configuration, you may only need to disable a portion of these items.

-If you are using WooCommerce Subscriptions, related API calls, emails and cron tasks can automatically be disabled by placing it into Staging mode.
+Store-related API calls, emails, and cron tasks can automatically be disabled by placing the store into Staging mode.
 This will prevent issues such as duplicate subscription charges.
 Be sure to perform this on the WP Engine version of the website.
-Learn more about Staging from WooCommerce here.

 Disable Emails